ihungalexhsu/ihungalexhsu.github.io/_pages/about.md

 </p>

 <p align="justify">
   My research goal is to enhance AI systems with enhanced accountability, reliability, and accessibility, thereby enabling humans to leverage AI assistance with increased confidence and ease.
-Therefore, my research focus includes methods for building knowledge bases/graphs, integrating external knowledge into models, grounding information, and extending the applicability to a wider range of languages.
+Consequently, my research focus includes methods for building knowledge bases/graphs, integrating external knowledge into models, grounding information, and extending the applicability to a wider range of languages.
 </p>

 <p align="justify">